NLnetLabs/routinator/source/manual-page.rst

       a rather large amount of invalid route origins and should therefore not be used in practice.

-      See `Relaxed Decoding`_ below for more information.
+      See `RELAXED DECODING`_ below for more information.

 .. option:: --stale=policy